carmenhg/EC528_Fall21_Project/README.md

 1. Vision and Goals Of The Project:

-Our project aims to extensively research and test Python libraries to improve on the current prototype that is actively being used by our client.
-A main vision is to have a working new prototype that performs faster computation for processing the data collected from the remote sensing system.
+Our project aims to extensively research and test multi-dimensional data processing Python libraries to improve on the current prototype of a remote sensing data processing system.
+The system is actively being used by our client, while running on a Google Cloud Platform with significant performance bottlenecks.
+A main vision is to have a working system that improves upon the existing prototype by performing faster computation for processing the data collected from the remote sensing system.
 High level goals for the project include:

 * Identify current system performace and the system's bottlenecks.
 * Explore Python's computation libraries.
-* Thoroughly test each of these libraries' performance and comapare with current execution.
+* Thoroughly test each of these libraries' performance and comapare with current execution, evaluating tradeoffs such as speed and memory.
 * Integrate the more effective libraries into the system.
+* Improve over the existing State Of The Art on remote scaling data processing

 2. Users/Personas Of The Project: